abrac/EV-Fleet-Simulator/src/data_processing_ev/scenario_initialisation/initialisation-instructions.md

    If the raw data is FCD, proceed to the next step.

    If the raw data is GTFS data, it should be a zipped archive.
-Rename the archive to "GTFS.zip".
+Rename the archive to "GTFS_Orig.zip".
 Unzip the GTFS archive into:
    `$Scenario_Dir/_Inputs/Traces/Original/GTFS`.

    Make sure that GTFS data complies to the following caveats: